 Additionally, when a violation occurs, they may extend the time limit of a child protection order.
 We do not typically see these noncompliance issues result in any severe criminal charges, unless there is an actual crime occurring.
-Our team of local attorneys could explain the terms of a child protection order to help a parent avoid potential violations.
+Our team of hardworking lawyers in Short Hills could explain the terms of a child protection order to help a parent avoid potential violations.

 In cases where DCPP is filing one of these complaints against a parent regarding alleged abuse or neglect, it is important for any parent in that situation to consult with an attorney experienced in this area of the law.
 It is a specialized area of the law and not many parents know what their rights are when fighting DCPP in these types of cases.
 As a result, having an advocate who knows what they can and cannot argue could be crucial.
 If you need help obtaining or contesting one of these court actions, speak with a Short Hills child protection order lawyer today.